Board of Directors

 Tilly Chang serves as Executive Director of the San Francisco County Transportation Authority.
 The SFCTA plans, funds and delivers capital improvements for San Francisco’s multi-modal, countrywide transportation system.
 Ms. Chang has 20 years of experience, including 12 years with the Transportation Authority, and posts with the World Bank, Metropolitan Transportation Commission, and in the private sector.
 She serves on the boards of the California Transportation Foundation, SPUR and the UC Transportation Centers Advisory Committee.

-Chief Consultant, Assembly Transportation Committee
+Retired, Assembly Transportation Committee

 Janet Dawson has been in transportation policy and legislation since 1991.
 She currently serves as the Chief Consultant for the Assembly Transportation Committee.